Hybrid acousto-optical swing-up state control in a quantum dot: Results

-We may carry out fully analytic reasoning for the case of flat-top pulses with the acoustic pulse shorter than the optical one.
-This situation also corresponds to quasi-continuous optical driving with acoustic pulse triggering the evolution.
-So, to a case with far-reaching application potential, which may allow the transfer of a quantum state via an acoustic bus.
-We model flat-top pulses with
+We can continue the fully analytical discussion for the case of flat-top pulses with the acoustic pulse shorter than the optical one.
+This situation also corresponds to quasi-continuous optical driving with an acoustic pulse that triggers evolution.
+We model flat-top pulse envelopes with